Check out these easy vegetables to grow in your garden. If you are just starting out, these are the vegetables you will want to try!

 Carrots are another root vegetable that can be planted early in the spring.
 Plant them ¼ inch to ½ inch deep.
 The seeds are small, so you can sprinkle them in rows spaces about 18 to 24 inches apart.
 As the green sprouts emerge, you can thin them by pulling out seedlings so the ones that are left are about 1 inch apart.
 Carrots are good in salads, roasted or raw as a snack.

 Lettuce can be planted early in the spring and can usually withstand a light frost.
 There are all types of lettuce, including head lettuces and leaf lettuces.
 You can direct sow the seeds into the garden or start them inside four to six weeks ahead of time to transplant outside.
 Your spacing will vary depending on the type of lettuce you choose.
 Make sure to follow the seed package instructions for the best results.
+Learn how to read a seed packet here.
 All types of lettuce are great for salads.

 I have to say, cucumbers are probably my all-time favorite.
 I like to grow a few different varieties, but when you’re just starting out, pick one or two depending on what you want to use them for.
 Opt for pickling cucumbers if you are planning on making pickles.
 Check out my recipe for pickles here.
 Choose a burpless variety if you want to slice them for salads or snacks.
 You can start cucumbers inside and transplant after danger of frost.
 You can also plant the seeds directly in the ground.
 I make little dirt mounds about one foot wide and stick three or four seeds in each mound.
 Plant seeds about one inch deep.
 You will want to let your cucumbers climb on a trellis or fence.